Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-two-review.md

   list, and tuple discrete structures
 - Given a specific problem to implement, an understanding of how to pick a set, list, or tuple discrete structure to contain data elements

+#### Chapter 9 of Programming and Mathematical Thinking

+- The definition and application of the concept of a mapping
+- An understanding of how the dictionary discrete structure stores key-value pairs
+- How to implement a Python function that uses a dictionary to store and retrieve key-value pairs
+- The restrictions that the Python programming language places on the storage of key-value pairs inside of a dictionary
+- The benefits and limitations of a dictionary in comparison to other discrete structures such as a list or a tuple
+- How to decide between implementing a Python program to use a dictionary or a function
+- How to use a dictionary to add memoization to a Python function
+- The time and space trade-offs associated with using a dictionary to add memoization to a Python function
+- The definition of the multiset discrete structure and an understanding of how it is similar to and different than other discrete structures like a set